diegomarquez/side-scrolling-shooting-game/README.md

 - Editor
 	- Game Object Manipulation
-		* Watch out for mouse coordinates whne clicking on the canvas
+		- Watch out for mouse coordinates whne clicking on the canvas (DONE)
-		- Be able to alter layer of created game object after creation
-		- Be able to alter viewports of created game object after creation
 		- Game Object Context menu
+			- UI
+				- Clone (Clone the viewports and layers it belongs to) (DONE)
+				- Remove Current (DONE)
+				- Remove All (DONE)
+				- Change Layer (DONE)
+				- Add to, remove from vieworts (DONE)
+			- Integration
 				- Clone (Clone the viewports and layers it belongs to)
+				- Remove Current
+				- Remove All
 				- Change Layer
 				- Add to, remove from vieworts

-			- Remove completely
+	- menu.js should be a primitive element
+	- There should be another file which creates the menu and then that class is used in setup-game-object-input.js

+	- Some loading feedback when entering editor view.
+It takes a little while to build everything

 	- Serialize information in each region
 	- Load all the information